neufang/nDegreeFriends/README.md

 ....
 ```
 We can see the friends of one user are aggregated.
 Then following the *Transitive Relation*, we can build pairs
 of friends in any degree with `friends_linker.py`.
-(Regarding [Six degrees of separation](http://en.wikipedia.org/wiki/Six_degrees_of_separation), intensive
-running of the friend-matching is not necessary.)

 `friends_linker.py` also keep the original record from input.
 After running